shawngraham/open-notebook-source-md/paradigms-for-displaying-non-speech-sounds_-25-.md

-+ The authors describe two competing paradigms that inform the design of non- speech sound, 'conceptual' and 'interactive'
++ The authors describe two competing paradigms that inform the design of non-speech sound, 'conceptual' and 'interactive'

 -Tied to how the designers imagine what 'information' is, is for

-+ These remind me rather of Jeremiah's thoughts on 'problem space' \[on play the past\]\(<http://www.playthepast.org/?p=2594>\)
++ SG: These remind me rather of Jeremiah's thoughts on 'problem space' \[on play the past\]\(<http://www.playthepast.org/?p=2594>\)

 ~~~~~\{.bib\}